 She married Clooney.

-So in the modern era feminism, her claim to fame is the fact she married an actor.
+So in the modern era of feminism, her claim to fame is the fact she married an actor.

-On the Barbara Walter show, because she married George Clooney, an actor.
+She's the most fascinating person in the world on the Barbara Walters show because she married George Clooney, an actor.

-Can you believe after all of this?
+Can you believe after all of this, and this Clooney wife, her name is Alamuddin Amal Alamuddin?

 She is a woman of achievement in her own right.